 This course will discuss the importance of the Bill of Rights and the obligations of the Programs of All-Inclusive Care for the Elderly, or PACE, to support and protect those rights.
 This course was updated to reflect changes due to the Medicare and Medicaid Programs; Programs for All-Inclusive Care for the Elderly (PACE) Final Rule, 2019.

 Ron Orth obtained a nursing degree from Milwaukee Area Technical College in 1985 and a B. A. in Health Care Administration from Concordia University in 1996.
 Mr. Orth possesses over 30 years of nursing experience with over 20 of those in the Skilled Nursing industry.
 Mr. Orth has extensive experience in teaching Medicare regulations to healthcare providers both in the US and internationally.
 Mr. Orth is currently the Director of Curriculum Design for Post-acute Care at Relias.
 Ron is certified in Healthcare Compliance through the Compliance Certification Board (CCB).
-Ron has also successfully completed the Infection Control Officer training through the AHCA.Disclosure: Ron Orth RN, CHC, CMAC has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+Ron has also successfully completed the Infection Control Officer training through the AHCA.Disclosure: Ron Orth RN, CHC, CMAC has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.

 Access to over 1,450 courses!
 Access to 1,450+ courses for one low price.